-The DMNA recently established a Civic Engagement Committee.
-The committee is responsible for helping … More about Civic Engagement about Civic Engagement Committee
+The Civic Engagement Committee of the DMNA is responsible for helping the DMNA Board of Directors … More about Civic Engagement about Civic Engagement Committee

 The Downtown Minneapolis Neighborhood Association represents people who live, work, or own property in the Downtown East and Downtown West neighborhoods.